sabeehtaqi/projects/leenoah1/README.md

 Add the following content to the README.md in your repo.

-1. 1 or 2 sentences describing overall project goals
+1. 1 or 2 sentences describing overall project goals, e.g., interactive tool?, hypothesis test?
+(50% complete)
-2. Attribution and links to all data sources (including watershed)
+2. Attribution and links to all data sources (20% complete)
+    * describe parameters used in census.gov API query
+    * need source of watershed data
-3. Extremely brief description of all pre-processing, for example:
+3. Extremely brief description of all pre-processing (0% complete)
-    * Converted census.gov shapefile to GeoJSON using an online tool.
+    * For example: Converted census.gov shapefile to GeoJSON using an online tool (?? -- add link to tool)
-    * Clipped to watershed with GIS tools
+    * Clipped to watershed with GIS tools (?? -- which tools)

 #### Technical

-Each of these steps should its own gist/block -- link to these in your repo's README.md
+For each steps, create a separate gist/block -- link to these in your repo's README.md

 1. Plot GeoJSON for clipped GeoJSON -- put it in a gist and link to it from your repo's README.md
 2. Plot GeoJSON on top of a slippy map (zoomable map tiles)